jmfinelli/JavaNeuralDecompiler/README.md

 mvn exec:java -Dexec.mainClass=com.redhat.jhalliday.Driver
 ```
 The complete chain of commands to create the dataset and run the Java software are reported in ```UtilityFiles/CreateDataset```
+Before using the OpenNMT framework, the dataset composed by the translation pairs must be divided to create three datasets, which are used to train, validate and test the neural model.
+To do so, it is possible to use the python script ```createDatasets.py``` available in the folder ```UtilityFiles```.
+It is also possible to run the python script ```analyseDataset.py``` to visualise the distribution of translation pairs in function of their (low-level) length.

 ### OpenNMT
 This framework is used to train a neural model, which is then used to decompile translation pairs.
 To train the neural model, run the following commands: